 Introverts have a hard time talking about themselves even when they achieve a goal, win a game or earn a raise.
 When something bad happens, there are truly no words.
 Introverts may suffer in silence.
 Sometimes alcohol can be helpful.
 That and a friendly bartender may help an Introverted guy spill his guts.
 But alcohol just delays real healing.
 Finding someone to talk to is the secret to getting through.

-5) Body of Evidence:
+5) The body of Evidence:

 When an introverted man is in love with a woman who dumps him, it is like she has all the power.
 The shock may be very physical.
 He may feel achy, sick, sleepless and especially sluggish or lethargic.
 They call it heartbreak for a reason.
 Your chest may actually ache.